 - ETH Zurich, Switzerland

 This isn’t the only top 10 list with the best universities offering Computer Engineering degrees.
-Other rankings might use different evaluation factors, and you should check them out.
-Here are a few examples:
+Other rankings might use different evaluation factors.

 Computer Engineering skills

 To succeed as a computer engineer, you need to develop or improve abilities like:

 With the use of these skills, computer engineers find new solutions that make our devices faster, safer, and more power-efficient.
 If you’ve ever wondered how new phones or computers are better than previous models, it’s thanks to all the hard work put into designing faster components and more optimised operating systems and applications.